Chiral de Rham complex on Riemannian manifolds and special holonomy: Discussion

 \section{Discussion}

-In this article we studied extensions of the super-Virasoro algebra within the framework of the chiral de Rham complex.
-The main result of this work is the construction of two commuting copies of the Odake algebra associated to any Calabi-Yau $3$-fold.
-This is the first example of a non-linearly generated algebra arising in this manner.
-Another result of this article is the systematic construction of global sections of CDR from antisymmetric tensors on $\cal M$.
+In this article, we studied extensions of the super-Virasoro algebra within the framework of the chiral de Rham complex.
+The main result of this work is the construction of two commuting copies of the Odake algebra associated to any Calabi-Yau threefold.
+Another result of this article is the systematic construction of global sections of CDR from antisymmetric tensors on $M$.
 Moreover, we presented the full classical and partial quantum results for general extensions of the super-Virasoro algebra.
 The central idea behind our consideration is the interpretation of CDR as a formal canonical quantization of the non-linear sigma model.

-The main unresolved questions are the full calculations of the algebras for $G_2$ and $Spin(7)$ manifolds.
-For $G_2$, we have a well defined generator in the curved case and in principle we can generate the other relevant operators through the brackets.
+The main unresolved questions are the full calculations of the algebras for $G_2$ and $\spins$ manifolds.
+For $G_2$, we have a well defined generator in the curved case and in principle we can generate the other relevant generators through the brackets.
 By construction, these will be well-defined.
 Unfortunately, at the present moment, these calculations appear to be too complicated to carry out.

 One motivation for studying manifolds with special holonomies comes from string theory.
-After compactification, let $\mathcal{M}$ be the internal manifold.
-In order to have space-time supersymmetry, $\cal{M}$ must admit a covariantly constant spinor.
-For different dimensions of $\cal{M}$, the constraint of \textit{minimal} space-time supersymmetry leads to different choices of holonomy groups.
-For dimensions 6,7 and 8 the holonomy groups are $SU(3)$, $G_{2}$ and $Spin(7)$.
+After compactification, let $M$ be the internal manifold.
+In order to have space-time supersymmetry, $M$ must admit a covariantly constant spinor.
+For different dimensions of $M$, the constraint of space-time supersymmetry leads to different choices of holonomy groups.
+For dimensions 6,7 and 8 the holonomy groups are $SU(3)$, $G_{2}$ and $\spins$.
 In the quantum setup, the extensions of N=(2,2) symmetry algebra for $d=6$ were studied for the first time in \cite{Odake:1988bh}, whereas the cases $d=7$ and $d=8$ were first investigated in \cite{Shatashvili:1994zw}.
 A common feature for the calculations of these algebra extensions performed in the mentioned papers, is that they are performed in the large volume limit, which means that the metric is treated like a flat metric.
 With the construction of the CDR, and its interpretation as the canonical quantization of the sigma model, we can begin to compute the symmetry algebras in a reliable way without taking the large volume limit.